benjaminbass/Django-Milestone-Project/README.md

     - Django is a Python-based free and open-source web framework, which follows the model-template-view (MTV) architectural pattern.

 Alot of this project was borrowed from previous sections of the Django Frameworks module, this was to set up the user authentication and adding posts.

+### Deployment #

+Deployment was done initially through GitHub, when I checked that everything was coming through correctly, I then deployed to Heroku.
+As you are unable to deploy projects directly through to Heroku when creating a Django application, this was instead facilitated by AWS by hosting any local files on their S3 service.

+Deployment was completed regularly throughout the project as a form of backup if anything were to go wrong with my local version.

+You can see evidence of my regular deployments in GitHub and Heroku.

+### Testing #

+Testing was completed as developed, through trial and error.
+Main testing was done after I had completed the setup of the initial template (borrowed from Code Institute as mentioned above).

+The testing methods included checking that user navigation was fluid i.e. all links worked correctly and allowed for accessing the previously accessed page and the home page.
+This mainly helped for my Feedback and order Confirm pages as it highlighted that there was no way to get back to the home page from these pages.

+Other testing included allowing family and friends to view the site from Heroku and provide feedback which I then worked around as and when this was spoken about.

+Another form of very helpful testing was completed by the Code Institute support team as they were helping me write this project.
+A member of the team named Tim pointed out that the site did not look very personalised when initially viewing, I changed the site to include a footer that included contact details and links to point to my socials and GitHub repos.